About

 - I'm a dad of three young boys and husband of an amazing wife.
 We live in Oakland and I spend a lot of time organizing shenanigans, surprises and adventures for all of us.

 - I co-founded CrowdTangle, a social analytics tool used by newsrooms, researchers, and elected officials worldwide.
-The New York Times called it "perhaps the greatest transparency tool in the history of social media."
 Facebook acquired it in 2016.
 I stayed on as CEO through 2020.
+The New York Times called it "perhaps the greatest transparency tool in the history of social media."

 - I care a lot about trying to make the internet, and social media in particular, easier and safer to study.
 I've testified before the US Senate and the Australian Parliament on questions of platform transparency.